Redemption or Abandonment?

 Connected

-entire universe is “groaning,” not in despair over its eventual
+now, the entire universe is “groaning,” not in despair over its

-annihilation, but in anticipation of the resurrection of the “sons of
+eventual annihilation, but in anticipation of the resurrection of the “sons

-God” and the “restoration of all things” that will follow.
-Their
+of God” and the “restoration of all things” that will follow -

 In

-the end, the city of New Jerusalem DESCENDS from heaven to the new earth.
-The saints do not
+the end, the city of New Jerusalem will DESCEND from heaven to the new earth.
+In that glorious city, everyone

-women redeemed by the “blood of the Lamb” will live forevermore in his
+who has been redeemed by the “blood of the Lamb” will live forevermore

 Comments